 But you will find that most travelers visit the same few places: Tulum, Cancun, Playa Del Carmen, Los Cabos, Puerto Vallarta, etc. How many people do you know that have visited Puebla or rural Chiapas and indigenous villages like Zinacantan and Chamula?

-Inspiring You to See Mexico Off the Beaten Path
+Mexico Off the Beaten Path

 In virtually every country, you will find that people tend to stick to the same few places.
 It was something I noticed in Greece too.
 (There are literally thousands of islands and yet everyone wants to go to Santorini, Mykonos, Zante, Crete, and Milos)